VladimirBorodko/Conventional/README.md

 ###### Conventional is a library that helps you to:

-* unify storyboard segues and transitions to controllers
+* unify storyboard segues and custom transitions
 * separate storyboard related code from view controllers
 * export transition logic without exposing view controllers
 * reduce boilerplate by using reflection in the way that is conventional for your project